MichaelCurrin/code-cookbook/recipes/shell/sudoers.md

+---
+description: How to act as the root user
+---
 # Sudoers
-> How to act as the root user

 Guide for Linux